 (b) The clerk of the court in which a licensee of one of the boards is convicted of a crime shall, within 48 hours after the conviction, transmit a certified copy of the record of conviction to the applicable board.

-In this situation, it is critical that you hire an attorney with both licensing law and criminal law experience.
+In this situation, it is critical that you hire an medical lawyer with both licensing law and criminal law experience.
 Such an attorney knows that is paramount NOT to disclose to the criminal court that their client is a licensed professional so that the court does not inform your licensing board of the criminal charges against you.
 While you will need to disclose these to your board ultimately, your attorney will know exactly how to do this with supporting evidence which helps you retain and defend your professional license.

 If you are a California medical practitioner charged with a felony, you need the help of an experienced attorney who can defend you in both criminal court and who also can defend your professional license.
 Hiring an attorney expert in criminal law can detrimental to your license defense and visa-versa.